 I didn’t know how she was doing it, but she was able to perceive little shifts in my body before I did with more sensitivity than I myself had.
-It seemed like that was out of reach for me.
 It seemed superhuman.

-I also remember one session in particular where she worked on the locus ceruleus, and I went into a deep state of relaxation, deeper than I ever had been while awake.
+I remember one session in particular where she worked on my locus ceruleus, a little blue spot on my brain stem, and I went into a deep state of relaxation, deeper than I ever had been while awake.
 It was absolutely delicious.

 Later, when I was still a massage student at Lauterstein-Conway, I took a six-hour continuing education class on craniosacral therapy.
 We learned a little theory and practiced various holds on each other.
 This was classic, Upledger-style craniosacral work, a biomechanics practice working with the sacrum and bones of the neurocranium.